Skip to main content

 Stormwater

 Stormwater runoff is rainfall that does not soak into the ground.
-As it rolls off the surface, it picks up debris from the rooftops, lawns, streets and parking lots, which are eventually deposited into our waterways.
+As water flows over rooftops, lawns, streets, and parking lots, it can collect pollutants and debris that eventually enter local streams, creeks, and rivers.

 Stormwater Map